 We’re committed to educating you about all your options before we decide to remove a tooth.
 Extraction is typically performed using local anesthesia, and we’ll do everything to minimize your recovery time.

 Simple extractions have a relatively short recovery period.
 Prior to leaving our office, our staff will provide you with an after-care instruction list with tips to speed healing.
 We normally suggest a soft diet for the first few days after the procedure.
 Plan to eat soft foods like yogurt and soups that don't require chewing.
 Please don't smoke or drink through a straw.
-The sucking action increases the risk for bleeding and other complications.
+The sucking action increases the risk of bleeding and other complications.

 If you’re concerned about the condition of your tooth please call us to schedule an examination.
 We offer emergency treatment, so please call our Irving dental office if you’re in pain so we can get you the relief you need.